Apple Art Activities for Preschool That’ll Excite Their Creativity

 Process Art Activity

 My husband likes to keep a clean and organized house.
-It is absolutely wonderful.
-Heavenly, in fact.
-Until you need bubble wrap, and he threw it all away, including the packages you saved for the bubble wrap.
+It is absolutely wonderful—heavenly, in fact—until you need bubble wrap, and he throws everything away, including the packages you saved for the bubble wrap.
 Ah!

 It’s okay.
-After weeks of waiting to do this art activity, my kiddos finally got to make bubble wrap apple prints.
+After weeks of waiting to do this apple art activity, my kiddos finally got to make bubble wrap apple prints.
 It was well worth the wait!
-I first printed the apple outline on white paper.
-Then, I set the bubble wrap cut into a square in our craft/activity trays from Target.
-Love these, by the way.
-Next, the kids painted on the bubbles and we stamped it onto the paper to make a beautiful masterpiece.

 Materials: